 So confident were the designers of this

-adjustment, there is no fine tuning control provided on the front panel.
+adjustment, no fine tuning control is provided on the front panel.

 Video IF and AGC.